Pro Feature: This functionality is available on the Pro plan. You can find more information here: How to update and manage your WeTravel subscription?

 WeTravel’s Advanced Conversion Tracking with Google Analytics Events allows you to seamlessly track and attribute bookings from "Book Now" buttons to their original traffic sources.

-By integrating your GA4 event tracking with WeTravel's embedded checkout, you can capture key insights, measure the effectiveness of your marketing efforts, and gain a complete view of your customer's journey from the initial click to booking a trip.
+By integrating your GA4 event tracking with WeTravel's embedded checkout, you can capture key insights, measure the effectiveness of your marketing efforts, and gain a complete view of your customers' journey from the initial click to booking a trip.

 Note: This is an advanced feature.
 We highly recommend hiring a professional to set up this feature on your website if you lack the experience to do it yourself.